Farmzz Blog

 What farm notification software actually does

-At its core, farm notification software lets you send SMS text messages and emails to a list of people who signed up to hear from you—your subscribers.
-When your produce is ready, you open the app, pick the products, write a short message, and hit send.
-Every subscriber gets the notification within seconds.
+Farm notification software sends SMS messages and emails to people who signed up to hear from you.
+When produce is ready, you select the products, write a short update, choose the audience and send it.

 Think of it as the digital version of calling your best customers to say "the corn is in."
 Except instead of calling 15 people one at a time, you reach 300 or 500 or 1,000 people simultaneously.
 The message arrives as a text on their phone or an email in their inbox—no algorithm decides who sees it, no platform can throttle your reach.